pkgxdev/pkgm/README.md

 - Install specific versions of any pkg
 - You install by executable name—thus you _don’t have to do a search first_
 - Installed packages are installed as `root`

-# `pkgm stub`

-For larger packages or packages with large dependency trees, installing packages pollutes your system with hundreds of files.
-To avoid this, you can install a stub instead.

-Stubs are tiny shell scripts that invoke the tool via `pkgx` instead.
-Generally this works well.
-Sometimes it does not however hence it just an option.